chromebanana/simple-api-drf/README.md

 # Bookmarks API

-This is a simple API created to practise using the Django Rest framework with JWT authentication.
+This is a simple API created to practice using the Django Rest framework with JWT authentication.

 - register, login a user, authenticate
 - view saved bookmarks (once authenticated)